go-gitea/gitea/docs/content/doc/advanced/hacking-on-gitea.en-us.md

 make build && ./gitea
 ```

 For more involved changes use the `watch-frontend` task to continuously rebuild files when their sources change.
+The `bindata` tag must be absent to ensure the file system will be used for files in `public`.
 First, build and run the backend:

 ```bash
 make backend && ./gitea